(Photo courtesy of NetPS Plant Finder)

 A low growing variety with thin, triangular blue-green foliage which is blushed with copper in mid-summer; better color in sun; produces spikes of small red flowers in late winter or early spring; a wonderful garden or container accent

-Aloe's attractive succulent sword-like leaves remain bluish-green in color with distinctive red edges and tinges of coppery-bronze throughout the year.
+Aloe's attractive succulent sword-like leaves remain bluish-green in color with distinctive red edges and tinges of coppery-bronze throughout the year on a plant with an upright spreading habit of growth.
 It features dainty spikes of red tubular flowers with green tips rising above the foliage from late winter to early spring.
-The fruit is not ornamentally significant.

 Aloe is an herbaceous evergreen perennial with an upright spreading habit of growth.
 Its wonderfully bold, coarse texture can be very effective in a balanced garden composition.